Is Your Bird Bath Safe? 5 Things You Must Fix Before It Freezes Solid

 We earn a commission if you make a purchase, at no additional cost to you.
 12/16/2025 4:35 pm GMT ⓘ

-For larger baths or truly brutal climates, step up to the 80-watt version:
+If you have larger baths or extemely cold climates, you may want to go with the 80-watt version:

 Check Price